sarahstrong314/MCR3U/2 - Function Transformations/1 - Domains and Ranges of Functions.md

 | [a,b) | a \le x < b |
 | (a,b] | a < x \le b |

-If there is no bound in one or both of the directions, we can use −∞ for a or ∞ for b.
-For example, (0, ∞) is the set of positive real numbers, and (-∞, ∞) is the set of all real numbers.
+If there is no bound in one or both of the directions, we can use −\infty for a or \infty for b.
+For example, (0, \infty) is the set of positive real numbers, and (-\infty, \infty) is the set of all real numbers.
 To denote that a given value is in an interval, we can use the \in symbol.
 For example, 4 \in (0, 5).

 ### Continuous and Discrete Functions